ARDEAE Wagler, 1830

 |Click for Procellariidae tree|

 The higher-level relationships within the Procellariidae remain somewhat murky.
-The current higher-level phylogeny is based on Gangloff et al. (2009) and Welch et al. (2009) using information from CO1, cytochrome-b, and $beta;-fibrinogen intron 7.
+I've used Prum et al. (2015) as a backbone, and rerooted the tree from Welch et al. (2014) to provide the rest of the structure.
+The result is also compatible with Gangloff et al. (2012).
 The taxa shown in brown are subspecies that may deserve species status.

 The Northern Fulmar, Fulmarus glacialis, has been split into the Atlantic Fulmar, Fulmarus glacialis and the Pacific Fulmar, Fulmarus rodgersii, based on Kerr and Dove (2013), who estimated their most recent common ancestor ocurred about 3 million years ago.
 Although the separation was clear enough in mitochondrial DNA, it didn't show in nuclear DNA.
 Presumably they simply looked a slow-evolving gene.